Editorial nuggets #46 – Michel

 A jacket that would accompany me on all my winter cycling adventures.
 So versatile.

-But I also wanted something unique, that you don't already see everywhere.
+But I also wanted something unique, something you don't already see everywhere.

-And apparently, it's not easy to find a wool jacket that's off the beaten track, with that extra something that makes the difference.
+And it's not easy to find a wool jacket that stands out from the crowd, with that little something extra that makes the difference.

 A short pea coat?
 Very classic.